Easy Carrot Soufflé

 The carrots can also be boiled in advance and refrigerated to save time.
 Just let them come to room temperature before blending them with the rest of the ingredients.

-If you plan to freeze it, the best way is to combine the ingredients, freeze, and bake the souffle when you are ready.
+If you plan to freeze it, the best way is to combine the ingredients, freeze, and bake the soufflé when you’re ready.

-You can also bake the souffle as you usually would, allow it to cool, and cover or place the souffle in an airtight container.
+You can also bake the soufflé as usual, allow it to cool, and cover or place it in an airtight container.
 It will store in the freezer for up to 3 months.
 To serve, allow it to thaw overnight in the refrigerator, and reheat it in a preheated oven at 350 degrees until warmed through (7-10 minutes).

 carrot souffle with a serving taken out of it